 If you are looking to spend some serious time in nature, look no further than Yosemite National Park.
 Less than four hours from the Bay Area, Yosemite will give you the fresh air, big trees and time away from technology that you’ve been yearning for.
+We have the full scoop on all there is to do in the park and info on the brand-new Explorer Cabins at Tenaya Lodge that are perfect for families.
 Follow our guide below and you’ll be ready for the most epic nature adventure!

-Hiking in Yosemite is a given.
-There are so many trails to explore that it can get a little overwhelming when deciding where to go.
-A kid favorite is the Tuolomne Grove Nature Trail because you are rewarded with some massive Giant Sequoias, including one you can walk through.
+If you enter Yosemite via the Big Oak Flat Entrance, the Tuolomne Grove Nature Trail is right there.
+It’s a kid favorite because you are rewarded with some massive Giant Sequoias, including one you can walk through.
 It’s a mile downhill from the parking lot to the grove where you then take a half-mile loop to see all the sequoias.

 The mile climb back uphill can be a little bit challenging for little legs but the route is paved and there are info stations along the way that explain the history of this road in the gold rush days.
-In the fall you’ll be rewarded with all shades of reds and oranges from the Dogwood trees.
+In the fall you’ll find all shades of reds and oranges from the Dogwood trees.

 A favorite hike for park visitors is the Mist Trail as you have the opportunity to see two waterfalls.
 Park at the Half Dome Village lot and take the free shuttle to stop 16.
 Walk across the bridge and you’ll find the trailhead.
 The hike is uphill for about a mile to reach the footbridge where you can get a great view of Vernal Fall, especially when the water level is high in spring and summer.
 The trail can get crowded but there are scenic spots to stop along the way for a snack and a hiking break.